Eastbridge Eel's Foot

 grid reference TM 452 661

 A wonderfully cosy pub with a wood-burner and many seating areas, which despite its popularity with visitors to the area, retains an old-world charm.
-Local musicians play on Thursday evenings and a traditional folk night is hosted on the last Sunday of the month.
 Excellent home-cooked, locally sourced food is available and a large multi-tiered garden and car-park is to rear.

 There's a toilet which is accessible to disabled customers.